 Because cooperatives are not-for-profit, the public may perceive them as small operations.
-In fact, Rolling Hills Electric Cooperative records over \$31 million in annual revenue, \$122 million in total utility plant and 40 full-time employees.
-The median for cooperatives in Kansas is \$21 million in revenue, \$73 million in total utility plant and 32 employees.
+In fact, Rolling Hills Electric Cooperative records nearly \$24 million in annual revenue, \$75 million in assets and 43 full-time employees.
+The median for cooperatives in Kansas is \$17 million in revenue, \$38 million in assets and 30 employees.
 More than that, cooperatives are highly technical operations that require multiple professional skills.
 Not only must cooperative leaders have the expertise to manage the generation, transmission and distribution of electricity, they must be adept at finance, accounting, engineering, construction standards, disaster management, human resources, public relations, communications, and working with a board.
-Rolling Hills provides a competitive package while remaining in the lowest quartile for cooperative CEO compensation.